 The character interactions are noticeably more deep and meaningful than in Grandia.
 Part of this is aided by the fact that they meet much earlier than the majority of the cast of the first game, and thus spend more time together.
 More than that, though, they have more complicated interior lives.
-Ryudo keeps showing that his brashness is a facade covering up a deeply broken person.
-Elena has to deal with redefining her identity after realizing not only is her entire spiritual foundation and worldview built on lies, but that her body is a vessel for the dark god she’s spent her whole life opposing.
+Ryudo’s brashness is revealed to be a facade covering up a deeply broken person.
+Elena has to deal with redefining her identity after not only realizing that her entire spiritual foundation built on lies, but also that her body has become a vessel for the dark god she’s spent her whole life opposing.
 Millenia struggles with her newly-acquired human desires and needs while, in fact, coming to terms with being a manifestation of an evil deity.
 Mareg has to reconcile his drive for personal revenge with the greater good.
-Everyone is much more nuanced here and they play off each other well.
-Even the most lighthearted skits and asides adding something to the dynamic between the party.
+Everyone is much more nuanced here than in the original and they play off each other well.
+Even the most lighthearted skits and asides add something to the dynamic between the party.

-As mentioned, the battle system would go on to be refined further in the next two games, but Grandia II’s system is still great.
-Now fully 3D, it is fast-paced, smooth, and features rewarding character growth systems, all of which the first game paved the way for.
+As mentioned, the battle system would go on to be refined further in the next two games, but Grandia II’s system is still wildly fun.
+Now fully 3D, it is fast-paced, smooth, and features a rewarding character growth systems, all of which the first game paved the way for.

-Grandia II is still colorful, as all the series is, but uses its palette effectively, avoiding gaudiness.
+Grandia II is still colorful, as all the series is, but it uses its palette with more consideration than last time around.
 Depth of detail is given first to the environments, with jungles, forests, towers and villages showcasing some great texture work given the limitations of the Dreamcast.
 In the original release, the polygonal models for the characters are fairly flat and blank, though later releases would give them more expressiveness.

 Dungeons are shorter as mentioned, though they don’t get any awards for intricacy or design.
-Even in the best of cases Grandia dungeons are still a matter of knocking things out of the way to clear a path, changing water levels to access another floor, activating glyphs, and finding switches to open doors.
+Even in the best of cases, Grandia dungeons are still a matter of knocking things out of the way to clear a path, changing water levels to access another floor, activating glyphs, and finding switches to open doors.
 It’s not bad.
-Here the simplicity at least carries with it a steady sense of progress in the second game, unlike the interminable first game dungeons in which you’re never quite sure when they’re going to end.
+Here the simplicity at least carries with it a steady sense of progress, unlike the interminable dungeons from the first game in which you’re never quite sure when they’re going to end.

 Instead of use-based experience for skills and spells, Grandia II has magic coins and special coins.
 These are used to purchase or improve magic attacks and special moves.
 Boss battles yield Mana Eggs and Skill Books, which boost stats.
 Both are interchangeable between characters, which is nice for those who might not want to lock characters into a certain battle role.
 Mana Eggs and Skill Books would go on to become an even more essential and complex component to the battle system in Grandia Xtreme.
 Here, they are simple modifiers that add some extra character customization, making a relatively easy game even easier if properly exploited.

 Noriyuki Iwadare returns as composer for possibly one of his best soundtracks.
-The songs altogether use more string instruments, and in cutscenes and calm moments offer a more cerebral vibe to match a narrative focused on inner turmoil and spirituality.
+The songs altogether use more string instruments than his other work, and in cutscenes and calm moments they offer a cerebral vibe to match a narrative focused on inner turmoil and spirituality.
 The series theme song is back as “Memory of the Gods,” more soft and orchestral this time.
 “A Deus” is another standout.
-When the tone gets more battle-ready, however, in particular in boss music, the sound gets heavier, using electric guitar and organ pipes, sometimes with heavy synth that almost leans into an 80s hair band approach or a football TV commercial.
+When the tone gets more battle-ready, in particular in boss music, the sound gets heavier, and the songs incorporate electric guitar and organ pipes, sometimes with heavy synth that leans into an almost 80s hair band approach.

 2019 then saw GungHo America update Grandia II Anniversary Edition, renaming it Grandia II HD Remaster Edition.
 The upgrade was free for customers who already owned the base game on PC.
 It also came out on the Nintendo Switch in a package with an HD Remaster of the first Grandia.
 This remaster added further improvements to sprites, UI, textures, the full-motion videos, resolution customization, and new language support for French and German.